 If you have any questions on visiting Bordeaux wineries, feel free to ask me, or others directly on our free, easy to use Wine Talk Forum You can login with Facebook, or just take about 20 seconds to fill out the form.
 If you were in Bordeaux, please post and let us know about your Bordeaux visit.

 Take advantage of your Bordeaux visit.
-Quite often you will taste with the wine maker, or the owner, or a family member if you are in the Right Bank.
+Quite often you will taste with the winemaker, or the owner, or a family member if you are in the Right Bank.
 In the Medoc, the hospitality staff are friendly and know everything you ever wanted to know about their wine and vineyard.
 Ask questions.
 Be curious and have fun.

 Where to Eat and Dine in the Bordeaux City Center Today Bordeaux is a food and wine lovers paradise.
 But that was not always the case.
 Until recently, Bordeaux was not known for as a culinary destination.
 In large part, this was due to the fact that most of the fine dining was held in private dining rooms at the various chateau as the city of Bordeaux was so far away.
 That is no longer the case these days.

 Across the street, the former Michelin starred chef from Hotel de Plaisance in Saint Emilion, Philippe Etchebest is now at le Cafe de l’Opera a Bordeaux.
 World famous celebrity chef Alain Ducasse is rumored to be opening a venue in Bordeaux as well.
 There was a time when Bordeaux was not known for fine dining, today, that is no longer the case.

 La Tupina remains a popular destination for American visitors for its bistro styled cooking and it’s open on Sunday night, when many places are closed.
 Garopapilles, headed by Tanguy Laviale, who was the former personal chef from Haut Bailly is another great idea for fine dining in the city with their restaurant and wine shop/wine bar.
 Julien Cruege is another new hot spot in the city.

 Today, Bordeaux continues to improve its reputation for fine dining with several starred Michelin restaurants as well as fine bistros.
 A few other more traditional choices in the city are; Le Chapon Fin, Le Gabriel and Brasserie l’Orleans.
-If you’re looking for upscale Chinese food, with a refined, French touch while in Bordeaux, Dan is a great choice.
+While in the city center, if you are hungry for Asian inspired food, Dan is a great choice.
 Au Bonheur du Palais is another top foodie destination for Asian inspired cuisine in Bordeaux.